Azure Cloud Migration

 Is your business demanding more responsiveness, flexibility and value from IT?
 By migrating your core systems to the cloud, you can achieve greater agility, infinite scalability and reduced costs.

-Assessing readiness, analyzing, classifying and road mapping your recommended approach for moving services to the cloud.
+Analysis of your current state and creating a recommended approach for moving services to the cloud.

-Comprehensive cloud solutions to meet your unique business needs and priorities.
+Comprehensive Azure cloud solutions to meet your unique business needs and priorities.

-A comprehensive approach to leveraging the cloud while minimizing risk and maximizing ROI for your business.
+Leverage the Azure cloud while minimizing risk and maximizing ROI for your business.

 The foundation of any successful move to the cloud.
-A comprehensive view of the way forward.
+Build a comprehensive BluePrint.

 In order to prepare any organization for a successful migration to a new cloud architecture requires significant planning and analysis.
 This planning starts with BlueSilverShift conducting a cloud readiness assessment following our proven framework, which entails multiple phases